 I received access to this online unit study for free in exchange for my honest review.
 All opinions are my own.

 We've been learning about stars in our Classical Conversations memory work, but it's just the basics.
 Over the Christmas break, we're taking the opportunity to dig a little deeper into our memory work about stars.
 I think it's pretty fitting to step into the shoes of wise men and follow the stars.

-Start with Star Online Unit Study
+Start with Stars Online Unit Study

 Beth at Techie Homeschool Mom has put together many great online unit studies to provide great tools and resources for studies at home.
-We are starting our journey of wonder with her Star Online Unit Study.
+We are starting our journey of wonder with her Stars Online Unit Study.

 This course offers a simple and effective way to introduce the topic of stars to your children.
 She includes videos to watch, websites to explore, games to play, and activities to enjoy.
 My girls loved making constellations out of marshmallows, photographing their creations, and making an online collage of their artwork.

 We're going to follow up the Stars Online Unit Study with another of her unit studies on the Solar System.
 I love these because they are super informative and easy for the kids to navigate on their own.

 I love The Stargazer's Guide to the Night Sky first of all because it's a beautiful book.
 The full color photographs and illustrations are a great complement to the clear and thorough explanations of what is going on in the night sky.
 Dr. Lisle also walks his readers through stargazing and what tools are helpful for one who wants to learn more.

 You don't have to buy any books to travel deeper into studies with your kids though.
 The library is a rich resource hub where you will be able to find tons of books about stars and the solar system.